When using oil for frying, you need to have your oil temperature dialed in pretty well.

 You will need a timer and a piece of white bread.
 A slice of sandwich bread will do, especially older bread.
 Cut out several pieces of bread from the center of the slice, avoiding the crust.
 Have them ready while you are heating up your oil, along with a kitchen timer or stopwatch, etc.

-Chances are you will be cooking with a moderate frying temperature, so start your oil on medium heat and allow it to heat for a few minutes.
+Chances are you will be cooking at a moderate frying temperature, so start your oil over medium heat and allow it to heat for a few minutes.

 Lower a piece of the bread into the oil and time how long it takes to turn a crisp golden-brown.
 The length of time it takes will correspond to a certain temperature range.
 Warning: This is not a highly accurate test.
 Much depends on the bread and its moisture content.
 Use this test just to give yourself a general cue, and adjust as needed.
 The longer it takes, the lower the heat.